ManishKalaPHD/lossfunctions/README.md

 ## Implemented Loss Functions (Paper-Aligned)

-This section follows the **exact numbering and structure used in Section 5 of the paper**, ensuring a direct correspondence between the manuscript and the implementation.
+This section follows the exact structure used in the **Loss functions for operational avalanche forecasting ** Section of the paper.

-### 5.1 Binary Cross-Entropy (BCE)
+### 1 Binary Cross-Entropy (BCE)

 Binary Cross-Entropy is included as the baseline loss function.
 In the paper, BCE serves as a reference point to illustrate the limitations of standard likelihood-based objectives when applied to highly imbalanced avalanche datasets.
 The implementation follows the canonical formulation without class reweighting.